-The BIWFC will host a Free-Roaming Horse and Burro Fertility Control Workshop in Albuquerque, New Mexico, on Thursday, November 8, 2018.
-This training workshop will bring together researchers, professionals, and government officials to discuss the implementation of fertility control to manage free-roaming horses and burros.
-For more information contact Monique Principi at email@example.com.
+The BIWFC hosted a Free-Roaming Horse and Burro Fertility Control Workshop in Albuquerque, New Mexico, on November 8, 2018.
+This unique workshop convened researchers, professionals, and government officials to discuss the implementation of fertility control to manage free-roaming horses and burros.
+To read more and to see speaker presentations CLICK HERE.

 The Botstiber Institute for Wildlife Fertility Control hosted a webinar exploring the major advances in the field of wildlife fertility control over the last 10 years.
 CLICK HERE to view the webinar.

 BIWFC HOSTS EXHIBIT AND RECEPTION AT TWS CONFERENCE

 BIWFC hosted an exhibit and reception at The Wildlife Society’s 25th Annual Conference in Cleveland.
 The conference took place in the Huntington Convention Center and included more than 1600 attendees.
 In addition, two BIWFC Advisory Board members presented papers during the conference.